 2. Know Your Land Regulations and Zoning Laws

-It is important to understand zoning laws and regulations in Texas early on.
-These rules dictate how your property can be used for residential, commercial, or agricultural purposes.
-You can check with the local zoning office or review municipal codes to confirm the land’s permitted uses.
+It's important to understand zoning laws and regulations early in the process.
+These rules dictate how a property can be used for residential, commercial, or agricultural purposes.

-The good news is that buying land through Liberation Ranches comes with minimal restrictions.
-We help you buy Texas land that you can truly make your own.
-Each tract of land we offer will have its own available amenities, including options for wells, basic utilities, fencing, driveways, and more for your perfect weekend retreat.
+Buying land through Liberation Ranches comes with minimal restrictions.
+We prohibit things that would significantly diminish property value, such as no junk or salvage yards, no slaughterhouses or commercial feedlots, and no commercial RV or mobile home parks.
+Beyond that, we help you buy Texas land you can truly make your own.
+Each tract we offer comes with details on available amenities, including options for wells, basic utilities, fencing, driveways, and more.

 3. Secure Finances